Rajan Zed has criticized Coldplay's music-video featuring Beyoncé titled Hymn For The Weekend , claiming it trivializes Hinduism.

 Ofcom considered the use of the word chinky raised potential issues under Rule 2.3 of the Code which states:

 In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context.

-participants felt that chink was less offensive than the words paki or nigger because it was not as well known to be socially unacceptable .
-However, other participants considered that, in principle, chink was as
+example, some participants felt that chink was less offensive than the words paki or nigger because it was not as well known to be socially unacceptable .
+However, other participants considered that, in principle, chink

 Ofcom considered it was likely that listeners throughout the UK would be of the view that the word chinky was a derogatory word and that the use of the word was therefore capable of causing offence and falling short of generally accepted